 Risk Code Risk Identification Managed by Risk Control Measures Likelihood Impact Risk Evaluation SRP.OP.07 The Centres of Excellence model is a core part of the Council's strategy to create a world-class education system in Midlothian.
 This is an ambitious project designed to deliver excellence and equity with a particular emphasis on interrupting the cycle of poverty.
 Risk event: The Phase 2 Equipped for Learning plan has a strong focus on transforming classroom practice and learner outcomes.
 This can only be achieved if effective technical support for EfL is in place to support this change.
 Programme is at risk of succeeding due to escalating inflation costs and resultant pressure on the overall capital plan budget, as well as resourcing to deliver Learning Estate programme.
-Risk Effect: Without the technical support and appropriate infrastructure we will not achieve the change resulting in a negative impact on learners experiences and outcomes Social Care; Chief Officer Corporate Solutions; Chief Finance Officer, Chief Officer Place, Chief Operating Digital Centre of Excellence at Newbattle Community High School Partnership agreement with the University of Edinburgh Beeslack Replacement High School, pilot project for next round of SFT funding - funding model building in energy efficiency targets Accelerating our ambition - Digital Strategy Review of Digital team to support Digital Centre for Excellence 4 5
+Risk Effect: Without the technical support and appropriate infrastructure we will not achieve the change resulting in a negative impact on learners experiences and outcomes Chief Executive, Executive Director Children, Young People and Partnerships, Executive Director Place, Director Health and Social Care, Head of Adult and Social Care; Chief Officer Corporate Solutions; Chief Finance Officer, Chief Officer Place, Chief Operating Officer Education, Chief Officer Young People and Partnerships, Head of Development 1.
+Digital Centre of Excellence at Newbattle Community High School 2.
+Partnership agreement with the University of Edinburgh 3.
+Beeslack Replacement High School, pilot project for next round of SFT funding - funding model building in energy efficiency targets 4.
+Accelerating our ambition - Digital Strategy 5.
+Review of Digital team to support Digital Centre for Excellence 4 5